mathesar-foundation/mathesar-wiki/docs/projects/2024/architecture-transition/rpc.md

 If we were starting from scratch, Sean would have a preference for moving this case transformation into an automated step that would happen somewhere like middleware.
 Being that we're _kind of_ starting from scratch with this new RPC API, is it worth considering adopting a case transformation step like this?
 Sean thinks it's _probably not_.

+### Namespace depth

+How likely do we think it is that we'll end up having more deeply-namespaced method names like `foo.bar.delete`?

+### Error types

+On the frontend, do we want to leverage the type system to encode error structure on a per-function basis?

 ## API Standards

 These standards are _preliminary_ and subject to change.
 We'll need to better document them as they become more solidified with our rollout.